Greg-Boggs/ansible-hosting/README.md

 This command will delete your new server and prevent you from incuring any charges if you are just testing this script.

     ansible-playbook remove.yml

+#### Future Plans

+I plan to add support for Linode and Amazon in the future.
+I chose Digital Ocean for the starting point because they currently have better written Ansible documentation.